Link Building Services – You Get What You Pay For

 Let me know if you are interested, I already know your blogging style, plus I understand what your readers love… as I am one.

 Waiting for your quick and positive response.”

-Funny thing was, all three links she sent were posted by the same person – a man who (headdesk) owns an SEO company – but not “her”.
+The Funny thing was, all three links she sent were posted by the same person – a man who (headdesk) owns an SEO company – but not “her.”
 So I sent her an email asking who [man's name] was.
-“She” told me…
+“She” told me:

 “Absolutely right, He is director of my company and I am working and writing articles for him.”

-And there you have it folks.
-Some dude using a network to build client links and using his own horribly bad link builders to even build links to his OWN company.
+And there you have it, folks.
+Some dude using a network to build client links and using his own horribly bad link builders to even build links to his company.

-This is what you get when you worry only about the cost of link building and not the effect it has on your brand, your legitimacy, your SEO, your reputation and your livelihood.
+The above is what you get when you worry only about the cost of link building and not the effect it has on your brand, your legitimacy, your SEO, your reputation, and your livelihood.

-This is what you get utilizing link building services that keep their costs low by using non English speaking employees to do the job a person actually educated in English, Journalism and/or Public Relations should be doing.
+The above is what you get utilizing link building services that keep their costs low by using non-English speaking employees to do the job a person flawless in English, and experienced in Journalism and Public Relations should be doing.

 Please note – I use affiliate links on this site.
 This means I might earn a commission if you click on a link and sign up for something.